 Student progress and goals in Reading Plus

-An additional support for family members is seeing how each lesson fits into the overall curriculum of the subject or class.
+Additional support for family members is seeing how each lesson fits into the overall curriculum of the subject or class.
 According to Edutopia, “When parents know the scope of what their child needs to learn, they understand the purpose behind the learning activities and can take advantage of real-world applications.”

 2. Ability to Check for Completed Work